Cosmetic Injectable Fillers

 - A mineral-like compound found naturally in human bones, which is suspended within a gel-like formation.
 It is the heaviest of facial fillers and is recommended to fill deeper creases such as nasolabial folds and marionette lines, as well as to enhance fullness of the cheeks and other facial contours.
 Radiesse’s® results last from six months to one year.

 - Human fat

-- ,harvested from your own body, can be reinjected to enhance facial fullness, fill deep creases and to build up shallow contours.
+- Which is harvested from your own body and can be reinjected to enhance facial fullness, fill deep creases and to build up shallow contours.
 Augmentation through fat injections requires a more extensive procedure than other injectable fillers because it involves the use of liposuction techniques to extract the fat prior to injection.
 Fat injections are somewhat unpredictable in how long they last.
 Length of action varies from patient to patient and location of injection.